n1kito/minishell/README.md

 - [ ] env -i les chemins absolus doivent fonctionner quand meme
 - [ ] Write the easiest tester possible
 - [ ] Fix norminette problem in Makefile ! (not urgent)
+- [x] move heredoc writing to child processes. source: Shells Use Temp Files to Implement Here Documents (from oilshell.org)
 - [x] Exit exits only with the code of the latest command ran in minishell
 - [x] if I run an unknown command but a file with the same name is in the directory, no error is thrown [command_error_check()]
 - [x] if I run a command that only has quotes, there is no error message (command not found) [command_error_check()]